vwade/node-builder/README.md

 * Completed the project scaffold and build pipeline, including TypeScript, tsup bundling, and ESLint flat config.
 * Added a GitHub Actions workflow that runs linting, build, and tests on every push or pull request against `codex-*` branches.
 * Landed the React canvas adapter with draggable node surfaces and default rendering, unlocking the upcoming edge creation work.
+* Introduced camera fitting utilities so the React viewport can center graph bounds with configurable padding ahead of the routing pass.
+* Added an edge routing helper that blends straight runs into quadratic curves so canvas edges can gradually adopt richer paths.
+* Tuned the routing helper with curvature heuristics, metadata, and React layer hooks so custom renderers can share consistent path data.
+* Enabled obstacle-aware detours by default so edges dodge node rectangles, and exported helpers for bespoke shells to feed custom obstacle maps.

 ### Upcoming work

-* Validate the edge routing approach and document how contributors can extend the interaction model.
+* Benchmark the routing heuristics against sample graphs and document how contributors can extend the interaction model.
-* Prototype routing heuristics and visual affordances ahead of the keyboard and theming passes.
+* Benchmark the obstacle heuristics, surface routing diagnostics in dev builds, and line up keyboard/theming layers.

 The repository currently contains the build and linting scaffold for the TypeScript codebase.
 Bundles are produced through `tsup`, with linting handled by ESLint's flat config.
 The public API surface will be expanded incrementally as core features land.